FastQC in Galaxy

 The tool interface will appear in the centre Galaxy panel.

-Execute - In the History pane, click on the “refresh” icon to see if the analysis has finished.
+- In the History pane, click on the “refresh” icon to see if the analysis has finished.

 Examine output files